METHADRENALINE/Shelley/README.md

 When the server is offline, Shelley can show a Start button.
 When the server is offline or marked as starting, it can show Restart system button.
 These controls are only for unplanned outages.

 Admins also have slash commands for the same kind of remote action.
-Those commands are restricted to users with administrator permission.